pooriatgh/pooriatgh/README.md

 ## 👨‍💻 About
-I'm a freelance full stack developer and systems architect, religiously pythonist, serial .NET job offers decliner, in an hate-love reletionship with Javascript and Electron Framework mainly cause his spaghetti coding.
+I'm a full stack Scala developer and systems architect, religiously pythonist, in an hate-love reletionship with Javascript mainly cause his spaghetti coding.

-Worked on a couple of .NET, Python and <code>< insert random programming language here ></code> open source projects, still maintaining one out of three, check out my GitHub repos for more.
+Worked on a couple of Scala, .NET, Python and <code><javascripts></code> open source projects, still maintaining one out of three, check out my GitHub repos for more.

 ## How to work with [Your Name] (TEMPLATE)